Track MCP LogoTrack MCP

 ` is __, derived deterministically from (provider, model_name) as typed (e.g. OLLAMA_MODEL=nomic-embed-text:latest → ollama__nomic-embed-text-latest).
 On-disk layout: each model lives at ${FAISS_INDEX_PATH}/models//.
 The active model is recorded in ${FAISS_INDEX_PATH}/active.txt and overridable per-process via KB_ACTIVE_MODEL.
 See [docs/rfcs/013-multimodel-support.md`](docs/rfcs/013-multimodel-support.md) for the full design.

-MCP surface — retrieve_knowledge gains an optional model_name argument; a new list_models tool returns the registered models.
+MCP surface — retrieve_knowledge gains an optional model_name argument; a new list_models tool returns the registered models; kb_stats reports the latest in-process updateIndex summary under last_index_update alongside the static index counts.
 Tools that don't pass model_name keep working unchanged (wire format is byte-equal to 0.2.x).

 MCP error codes